cri-epita/epita-doc/docs/netsoul.md

 # Netsoul

-Netsoul est, entre autre, un protocole d'authentification sur le réseau de l'école.
-Il est nécessaire pour aller sur internet depuis le réseau câblé (pas nécessaire sur Ionis Portal).
+Netsoul is, among many thingss, an authentication protocol on the school's network.
+Netsoul is necessary to go on the internet from network-wired computers.

-Il faut s'authentifier avec votre login et votre pass SOCKS (voir la rubrique [Mots de passe](passwords.md))
+One has to identify with his login and SOCKS [password](password_anglais.md).

 ## Clients

-Il existe de nombreux clients netsoul disponibles sur différentes plateformes :
+Multiple client exist on different platforms :

- * BnetSoul (Windows)
+.
+BnetSoul (Windows)
- * jogsoul (Linux, Windows, etc.)
+. jogsoul (Linux, Windows, etc...)
- * QNetSoul (Linux)
+.
+QNetSoul (Linux)

- * etc.
+And more...

-## Diskless / Rack - Arch Linux
+## Diskless / rack - Arch Linux

-Jogsoul est présent  avec un wrapper supplémentaire afin d'aider à entrer les identifiants.
+Jogsoul is present with an additional wrapper to help enter identifiers.

-Ce wrapper lance une fenêtre graphique si le login/password n'ont jamais été renseignés.
-Sinon il lance directement jogsoul.
+This wrapper launches a graphic interface if login/password have never been inquired.
+Else, it starts jogsoul directly.

-En cas d'erreur lors de la saisie des identifiants, il faut supprimer le fichier _".jogsoul.conf"_  (et non jogsoul.conf) puis relancer `jogsoul`.
+In case of error while typing identifiers, deleting _".jogsoul.conf"_ file (NOT jogsoul.conf !) will allow you to restart `jogsoul`.

 ## Racks - Windows

-BnetSoul est déjà installé sur le windows présent sur les racks.
-Il suffit d'y entrer son login/password.
+BnetSoul is already installed on windows.
+One simply has to enter login and password.